Doug-Wyman/Tempurpedic_Control/README.md

 These scripts are called by command line entities created in Home Assistant.
  - controls.yaml

-I've added the dashboard as a yaml file
+I've added the dashboard as a yaml file and made more clear that the middle button in the cover control is FLAT for position and Vibration Off for vibes.

  - dashboard.yaml  ---<i>The dashboard seen at the top of this readme.md